-Under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the SEC adopted disclosure and reporting requirements for companies that use "conflict" minerals originating from the Democratic Republic of Congo or adjoining countries.
-We continue to incur additional costs associated with complying with these requirements, such as costs related to developing internal controls for the due diligence process, determining the source of any conflict minerals used in our products, auditing the process and reporting to our customers and the SEC.
-In addition to the SEC regulation, the European Union, China and other jurisdictions are developing new policies focused on conflict minerals that may impact and increase the cost of our compliance program.
+We incur costs associated with complying with conflict minerals reporting requirements to our customers and the SEC.
+In addition to the SEC regulation, the EU, China and other jurisdictions are developing new policies focused on conflict minerals that may impact and increase the cost of our compliance program.
 Customers are increasingly seeking information about the source of minerals used in our supply chain beyond those addressed in laws and regulations.
 Given the complexity of mineral supply chains, we may face reputational challenges if we are unable to sufficiently verify the origins of the subject minerals.
-Moreover, we are likely to encounter challenges to satisfy those customers who require that all of the components of our products be certified as "conflict free."
+Moreover, we are likely to encounter challenges to satisfy customers who require that all of the components of our products be certified as "conflict free."
 If we cannot satisfy these customers, they may choose a competitor's products.

 In addition to our Company, customers, governments and authorities continue to be focused on eliminating risks of forced labor in supply chains which may increase the cost of our compliance program.
-For example, the United States Uyghur Forced Labor Prevention Act prohibits goods mined, produced or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region of the People's Republic of China, or by certain entities, from entering the United States under the presumption of being made with forced labor.
-Germany's federal procurement office, in collaboration with the Bitkom trade association, has issued supply chain labor requirements.
-In addition, the United Kingdom, Australia and the State of California enacted laws that require us to disclose our policy and practices for identifying and eliminating forced labor and human trafficking in our supply chain.
 Several customers have also issued expectations to eliminate these occurrences, if any, that may impact us.
 While we have a Human Rights Policy and management systems to identify and avoid these practices in our supply chain, we cannot guarantee that our suppliers will always be in conformance to these laws and expectations.
 We may face enforcement liability and reputational challenges if we are unable to sufficiently meet these expectations.
 Moreover, we are likely to encounter challenges with customers if we cannot satisfy their forced and trafficked labor polices and they may choose a competitor's product.

-New technology trends, such as AI, require us to keep pace with evolving regulations and industry standards.
+New emerging technology trends, such as AI, require us to keep pace with evolving regulations and industry standards.
 In the United States, there are various current and proposed regulatory frameworks relating to the use of AI in products and services.
 We expect that the legal and regulatory environment relating to emerging technologies such as AI will continue to develop and could increase the cost of doing business, and create compliance risks and potential liability, all which may have a material adverse effect on our financial condition and results of operations.
-Governments are also considering the new issues in intellectual property law that AI creates, which could result in different intellectual property rights in technology we create with AI and development processes and procedures and could have a material adverse effect on our business.
+Governments are also considering the new issues in intellectual property law that Al creates, which could result in different intellectual property rights in technology we create with Al and development processes and procedures and could have a material adverse effect on our business.